nsrau/azure-docs.it-it/articles/active-directory/devices/faq.md

 ---

-### <a name="q-does-windows-10-device-registration-in-azure-ad-support-tpms-in-fips-mode"></a>D: la registrazione dei dispositivi Windows 10 in Azure AD supporta TPMs in modalità FIPS?
+### <a name="q-does-windows-10-device-registration-in-azure-ad-support-tpms-in-fips-mode"></a>Q: Does Windows 10 device registration in Azure AD support TPMs in FIPS mode?

-**R:** La registrazione dei dispositivi Windows 10 è supportata solo per il TPM 2,0 conforme a FIPS e non è supportata per TPM 1,2.
-Se i dispositivi hanno un TPM compatibile con FIPS 1,2, è necessario disabilitarli prima di procedere con Azure AD join o Azure AD ibrido join.
-Si noti che Microsoft non fornisce strumenti per disabilitare la modalità FIPS per TPMs poiché dipende dal produttore del TPM.
-Contattare l'OEM hardware per assistenza.
+**A:** Windows 10 device registration only supported for FIPS-compliant TPM 2.0 and not supported for TPM 1.2.
+If your devices have FIPS-compliant TPM 1.2, you must disable them before proceeding with Azure AD join or Hybrid Azure AD join.
+Note that Microsoft does not provide any tools for disabling FIPS mode for TPMs as it is dependent on the TPM manufacturer.
+Please contact your hardware OEM for support.

 ---

-**D: perché un utente può comunque accedere alle risorse da un dispositivo disabilitato nella portale di Azure?**
+**Q: Why can a user still access resources from a device I disabled in the Azure portal?**

-**R:** È necessaria un'ora per applicare una revoca dal momento in cui il dispositivo Azure AD è contrassegnato come disabilitato.
+**A:** It takes up to an hour for a revoke to be applied from the time the Azure AD device is marked as disabled.

 >[!NOTE]
 >Per quanto riguarda i dispositivi registrati, è consigliabile cancellarli per assicurare che gli utenti non possano accedere alle relative risorse.
 Per ulteriori informazioni, vedere [Informazioni sulla gestione dei dispositivi](https://docs.microsoft.com/intune/deploy-use/enroll-devices-in-microsoft-intune).

 ---

-### <a name="q-why-are-there-devices-marked-as-pending-under-the-registered-column-in-the-azure-portal"></a>D: perché sono presenti dispositivi contrassegnati come "in sospeso" nella colonna registrata della portale di Azure?
+### <a name="q-why-are-there-devices-marked-as-pending-under-the-registered-column-in-the-azure-portal"></a>Q: Why are there devices marked as "Pending" under the REGISTERED column in the Azure portal?

-**R**: in sospeso indica che il dispositivo non è registrato.
-Questo stato indica che un dispositivo è stato sincronizzato con Azure AD connettersi da un'istanza di AD locale ed è pronto per la registrazione del dispositivo.
-Per questi dispositivi il tipo di JOIN è impostato su "Azure AD ibrido aggiunto".
-Scopri di più su [come pianificare l'implementazione del join di Azure Active Directory ibrido](hybrid-azuread-join-plan.md).
+**A**:  Pending indicates that the device is not registered.
+This state indicates that a device has been synchronized using Azure AD connect from an on-premises AD and is ready for device registration.
+These devices have the JOIN TYPE set to "Hybrid Azure AD joined".
+Learn more on [how to plan your hybrid Azure Active Directory join implementation](hybrid-azuread-join-plan.md).

 >[!NOTE]
->Un dispositivo può anche passare da uno stato registrato a "in sospeso"
+>A device can also change from having a registered state to "Pending"
->* Se un dispositivo viene eliminato da Azure AD prima e nuovamente sincronizzato da AD locale.
+>* If a device is deleted from Azure AD first and re-synchronized from an on-premises AD.
->* Se un dispositivo viene rimosso da un ambito di sincronizzazione su Azure AD Connect e aggiunto di nuovo.
+>* If a device is removed from a sync scope on Azure AD Connect and added back.
 >
->In entrambi i casi, è necessario registrare nuovamente il dispositivo manualmente in ognuno di questi dispositivi.
-Per verificare se il dispositivo è stato registrato in precedenza, è possibile [risolvere i problemi relativi ai dispositivi usando il comando dsregcmd](troubleshoot-device-dsregcmd.md).
+>In both cases, you must re-register the device manually on each of these devices.
+To review whether the device was previously registered, you can [troubleshoot devices using the dsregcmd command](troubleshoot-device-dsregcmd.md).

 ---
 ## <a name="azure-ad-join-faq"></a>Domande frequenti sull'aggiunta ad Azure AD

-### <a name="q-how-do-i-unjoin-an-azure-ad-joined-device-locally-on-the-device"></a>D: Ricerca per categorie separare un dispositivo Azure AD aggiunto localmente nel dispositivo?
+### <a name="q-how-do-i-unjoin-an-azure-ad-joined-device-locally-on-the-device"></a>Q: How do I unjoin an Azure AD joined device locally on the device?

-**R:** Per i dispositivi puri Azure AD aggiunti, assicurarsi di disporre di un account amministratore locale offline o crearne uno.
+**A:** For pure Azure AD joined devices, make sure you have an offline local administrator account or create one.
 Non è possibile accedere con le credenziali di un utente Azure AD.
 A questo punto, passare a **Impostazioni** > **Account** > **Accedi all'azienda o all'istituto di istruzione**.
 Selezionare l'account e quindi **Disconnetti**.
 Seguire le istruzioni e, quando richiesto, fornire le credenziali di amministratore locale.
 Riavviare il dispositivo per completare il processo di separazione.

 ---

-### <a name="q-can-my-users-sign-in-to-azure-ad-joined-devices-that-are-deleted-or-disabled-in-azure-ad"></a>D: gli utenti possono accedere ai dispositivi Azure AD aggiunti che vengono eliminati o disabilitati in Azure AD?
+### <a name="q-can-my-users-sign-in-to-azure-ad-joined-devices-that-are-deleted-or-disabled-in-azure-ad"></a>Q: Can my users' sign in to Azure AD joined devices that are deleted or disabled in Azure AD?

 **R:** Sì.
 Windows dispone di un nome utente memorizzato nella cache e della funzionalità di password che consente agli utenti che hanno effettuato l'accesso in precedenza di accedere al desktop rapidamente anche senza la connettività di rete.

 Quando un dispositivo viene eliminato o disabilitato in Azure AD, ciò non è noto al dispositivo Windows.
 Pertanto, gli utenti registrati in precedenza continuano ad accedere al desktop con il nome utente memorizzato nella cache e la password.
-Tuttavia, quando il dispositivo viene eliminato o disabilitato, gli utenti non possono accedere alle risorse protette dall'accesso condizionale basato su dispositivo.
+But as the device is deleted or disabled, users can't access any resources protected by device-based Conditional Access.

 Gli utenti che non hanno effettuato l'accesso in precedenza non possono accedere al dispositivo.
 Non c'è alcun nome utente memorizzato nella cache né password abilitate per tale utente.

 ---

-### <a name="q-can-a-disabled-or-deleted-user-sign-in-to-an-azure-ad-joined-devices"></a>D: è possibile disabilitare o eliminare l'accesso di un utente a un Azure AD dispositivi aggiunti
+### <a name="q-can-a-disabled-or-deleted-user-sign-in-to-an-azure-ad-joined-devices"></a>Q: Can a disabled or deleted user sign in to an Azure AD joined devices

-**R:** Sì, ma solo per un periodo di tempo limitato.
+**A:** Yes, but only for a limited time.
 Quando un utente viene eliminato o disabilitato in Azure AD, ciò non è noto immediatamente al dispositivo Windows.
 Pertanto, gli utenti registrati in precedenza possono accedere al desktop con il nome utente memorizzato nella cache e la password.

 In genere, il dispositivo è a conoscenza dello stato utente in meno di quattro ore.
 Quindi Windows blocca l'accesso degli utenti sul desktop.
 Quando l'utente viene eliminato o disabilitato in Azure AD, tutti i relativi token vengono revocati.
 Pertanto, non può accedere alle risorse.